Bill Bright: Expansion of Campus Crusade beyond UCLA

 Bright's success at UCLA led him to establish Campus Crusade branches at several other US universities.

 Campus Crusade's expansion across several US campuses created friction with other Christian campus groups including InterVarsity Christian Fellowship and liberal campus chaplains, who disagreed with the evangelistic tone of Bright's ministry.
 In 1956, Bright wrote a 20–minute evangelistic presentation called "God's Plan for Your Life", which set the tone for Campus Crusade's evangelism and discipleship program.
 Bright also initially partnered with the fundamentalist Bob Jones University.
 However, the relationship deteriorated after Bright sided with Billy Graham, who had accepted the sponsorship of liberal Protestants for his 1957 New York crusade.
 In response, Bob Jones Sr. and his son Bob Jones Jr. severed relations with Bright's ministry.
 According to Turner, this split with Bob Jones University led Bright to gravitate towards the "new evangelical" wing of the Protestant movement, which was associated with Billy Graham's cooperative evangelism.

-During the decades to follow, Bill Bright and his wife, Vonette Bright, continued this work, and the ministry expanded greatly.
 In 2011 Campus Crusade for Christ had 25,000 missionaries in 191 countries.

 Later life

 Bright held five honorary doctorate degrees: a Doctor of Laws from the Jeonbuk National University of Korea, a Doctor of Divinity from John Brown University, a Doctor of Letters from Houghton Seminary, a Doctor of Divinity from the Los Angeles Bible College and Seminary, and a Doctor of Laws from Pepperdine University.

+In 1975, along with fellow evangelist Loren Cunningham (founder of Youth With a Mission) and theologian Francis Schaeffer, Bright was one of the founders of what would later be termed the Seven Mountain Mandate.
+The idea would later go on to be popularized by Bethel Church pastor Bill Johnson and Lance Wallnau, among others.
+The concept centers around Christians taking dominion of seven societal spheres of influence: "family, religion, education, media, art, economics, and government."

 In 1983, he chaired the National Committee for the National Year of the Bible.
 He was named the 1996 recipient of the $1.1 million Templeton Prize for Progress in Religion.
-He donated the prize money to causes promoting the spiritual benefits of fasting and prayer.

-He wrote more than 100 books and booklets, and thousands of articles and pamphlets that have been distributed in most major languages by the millions.
+He wrote more than 100 books and booklets, and thousands of articles and pamphlets.
 He endorsed the document Evangelicals and Catholics Together.

-Bright was a co-founder of the Alliance Defense Fund, which funds high-profile litigation cases on behalf of Christians' First Amendment rights, as well as litigation to end abortion access and to restrict LGBTQ rights.
-He was also a co-signatory of the Land letter of 2002 which outlined a just war rationale for the 2003 invasion of Iraq, providing a theological underpinning for the invasion being planned by President George W. Bush.
+Bright was a co-founder of the Alliance Defense Fund, which funds high-profile litigation cases on behalf of Christians' First Amendment rights.
+He was a co-signatory of the Land letter of 2002 which outlined a just war rationale for the 2003 invasion of Iraq, providing a theological underpinning for the invasion being planned by President George W. Bush.

 He produced the film Jesus in 1979, which was released by Warner Bros. in the United States.
 It was not a financial success, losing approximately $2 million.
-While praising its "meticulous attention to authenticity", critics panned the film for being "painfully monotonous".
-The Los Angeles Times called it a "...dull Sunday-School treatment of the life of Christ."